silverailscolo/ejb/_pages/en-us/trains-layout.md

 </div>

 <h5>Wyman's sawmill</h5>
-<p>During 2 rainy days in my summer vacation I finaly built the mill using plans from a 1976 Model Railroader magazine.
+<p>During 2 rainy days in my summer vacation I finally built the mill using plans from a 1976 Model Railroader magazine.
 The location in Rockport had been part of my layout design since more than five years, but the detailed drawings I had studied over and over for the last 40 years contained so much detail that this clearly was not a beginner's model.</p>

 <div class="w3-row">
 <div class="w3-col s12 m6">